khadidja90/khadidja90/README.md

 | 🤳 [Mini Social Media App](https://github.com/khadidja90) | A lightweight social app with real-time features | `Kotlin` · `Firebase` |
 | 🏨 [Booking Management System](https://github.com/khadidja90) | A system to manage reservations, rooms, and bookings | `Laravel` |

-> Replace the links above with the actual repo URLs once you drop this into your profile repo.
+> 💡 Swap the links above for the actual repo URLs (e.g. `github.com/khadidja90/mini-games`) so visitors land on the project itself, not your profile.

 ---